Site icon Circuit Ideas for You

 Formula:

-Below mentioned formula aids in figuring out the metal detector circuits initial working frequency.
+Below mentioned formula helps in figuring out the metal detector circuits initial working frequency.

-The desired oscillation frequency may be adjusted by choosing certain values for a capacitor C and the coils inductance L:
+The desired oscillation frequency is adjusted by choosing certain values for a capacitor C and the coils inductance L:

 f = 1 / 2π√L * C